Top 5 health benefits of kombucha

-Kombucha is a fermented drink made from sweetened tea and a specific culture known as a scoby.
-Scoby stands for ‘symbiotic culture of bacteria and yeasts’.
-The bacteria and yeasts convert the sugar into ethanol and acetic acid.
-The acetic acid is what gives kombucha its distinctive sour taste.
+Kombucha is a mildly fizzy, fermented drink made from sweetened tea and a specific culture known as a ‘scoby’, short for a ‘symbiotic culture of bacteria and yeasts’.
+The bacteria and yeasts in the scoby convert the sugar into ethanol and acetic acid.
+The acetic acid is responsible for kombucha’s distinctive sour taste.

 How do you make kombucha?